Possible COVID-19 exposure

-WEST CHAZY — Residents who visited the Country Corner Diner in West Chazy between 10 a.m. and 11 a.m. on Sunday, Jan.
-10 may have been exposed to COVID-19, according to the Clinton County Health Department.
+MALONE - Residents who rode the North Country Express, Plattsburgh to Potsdam bus route on Jan.
+11, 12, 13 or 14 may have been exposed to COVID-19, according to the Franklin County Health Department.

-The department recommends that anyone who was present and seated in the front bar area of the restaurant at 146 Fiske Rd., should self-monitor for symptoms of COVID-19 over the 14-day period from the date of the potential exposure.

-Those symptoms include, but are not limited to, fever, cough, chills and loss of sense of taste and smell.
+The bus makes stops in Franklin County in the villages of Chateaugay, Malone, and Brushton.

 Commented